Learn a simple tutorial for a DIY outdoor TV cover with repurposed shutters. This is a great addition to your outdoor space.

 First you need to cut the shutters down to slightly larger than the height of the TV.
 As far as how much larger, this is more of a personal preference.
 We chose to make ours a good bit larger because my husband kept saying he was going to buy a larger tv, LOL.

-Next you need to gather your hardware.
+Next you need to gather your hardware and necessary materials.
 Since this was going to be installed outside, I needed a very water/ heat and cold resistant material.

-During my research the best option for me was plumbing materials.
+During my research the best option for any outdoor living space was plumbing materials.
 The best part about using plumbing materials is that I didn’t need to cut, sand, or prepare anything for this DIY furniture project.

 I was so excited because this would create the perfect Industrial/ vintage look for my Outdoor TV Cover project.
 Speaking of plumbing materials, they have become quite poplar to use to make shelves out of.
 I made a set of my own pipe shelves here.